The Best Villages to Visit in Niue

 Tamakautoga

-A village neighbouring Alofi on the southeastern shores of Niue, Tamakautoga has plenty of accommodation, activities and sea tracks for travellers to make the most of.
+A village between Alofi and Avatele on the southeastern shores of Niue, Tamakautoga has plenty of accommodations, activities and sea tracks for travellers to make the most of.

 Tamakautoga is home to Niue’s only full-service resort, the Scenic Matavai Resort, which has a restaurant open for all, as well as a packed schedule of entertainment evenings.
-There are also holiday homes and guest bungalows in the area for visitors, such as NIC’s Bungalows and Lanutahi Fales.
+There are also guest bungalows in the area for visitors, such as NIC’s Bungalows.

 The village is also the base of Niue Blue, a scuba diving operation with additional tours such as whale watching and swimming.

-A natural highlight of the village is Tamakautoga Beach.
+A natural highlight of the village is Tamakautoga Beach, as well as the 5 Best Things to Do in Tamakautoga.

 The Best Villages to Visit in Niue(c) niuepocketguide.com